rust-lang/book/src/ch19-01-unsafe-rust.md

 > #### Calling Rust Functions from Other Languages
 >
 > We can also use `extern` to create an interface that allows other languages
 > to call Rust functions.
-Instead of an creating a whole `extern` block, we add
+Instead of creating a whole `extern` block, we add
 > the `extern` keyword and specify the ABI to use just before the `fn` keyword
 > for the relevant function.
 We also need to add a `#[no_mangle]` annotation to
 > tell the Rust compiler not to mangle the name of this function. *Mangling* is